VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

   * Used to determine whether known groups are actually different
   * Used to determine which features best describe the differences between the known groups
   ##### Drawbacks
-    * Can be detremental to use on it's own.
+    * Can be detrimental to use on its own.
 See [Brereton and Lloyd (2014)](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/epdf/10.1002/cem.2609?saml_referrer)
 * #### Logistic Regression
 ### Visualisation Techniques
   * #### Multicollinearity
     * ##### Cluster Map (using Seaborn)
       * Can be difficult to interpret with large datasets such as metabolomics data
     * ##### Interactive Network Graph (using NetworkX)
-      * Adjustable correlation threshold (reccomended to be set at 0.95) allows direct comparisons between different levels
+      * Adjustable correlation threshold (recommended to be set at 0.95) allows direct comparisons between different levels
-      * Panning, zoom and selection tools make interpretation and manipulation accessable
+      * Panning, zoom and selection tools make interpretation and manipulation accessible
       * Visualisation of direct relationships between correlated metabolites
       ###### Drawbacks
-      * Threshold slider must be moved once afer restarting kernal to produce a display
+      * Threshold slider must be moved once after restarting kernel to produce a display
       * Can still be difficult to interpret if high levels of multicollinearity exist and plot is zoomed out (making it difficult to use in academic write ups)
       * Large metabolite names can create visual noise
   * #### PCA
     * ##### Scatter Graph (using Yellowbrick) - colour coded by cognitive status
-    * ##### Elbow Visualiser (using matplotlib) - explained varience against principle components
+    * ##### Elbow Visualiser (using matplotlib) - explained variance against principal components
   * #### PLS-DA

 ***